Data-Hero/vue3-mono/README.md

 The **services** workspace contains the backend applications.

-This example project contains one vue project, one vue component library and one [express.js]() webservice inside the correct workspace.
+Every example workspace contains one project: One vue application, one vue component library and one [express.js]() webservice inside the correct workspace.

 ## Install from git
 First install [Node](https://nodejs.org/) in a recent version as well as [pnpm](https://pnpm.io/).